aaditya620321/my_portfolio/README.md

 ## Features
 - **Responsive Design**: Mobile-friendly layout using Bootstrap..
 - **Interactive Elements**: CSS and JavaScript for animations and interactivity..
-- **Project Showcase**: Detailed descriptions and GitHub links for projects.
+- **Project Showcase**: Detailed descriptions and GitHub links for projects..
 - **Contact Section**: Easy way for visitors to get in touch.

 ## Sections